-We have started the OPAL programme to improve opportunities for physical activity, socialisation, co-operation, coordination, resilience, creativity, imagination and enjoyment through improved play.
+We are a GOLD OPAL programme to improve opportunities for physical activity, socialisation, co-operation, coordination, resilience, creativity, imagination and enjoyment through improved play.

 The OPAL Outdoor Play and Learning Programme is the result of 17 years testing and development in over 500 schools and is now used in Canada, France and New Zealand as well as across the UK.
 Work has started to adapt the programme for schools in Slovakia, Czech Republic, Hungary, Poland and Austria.
 In 2018 OPAL won first prize in an EU funded award for the best active school’s programme in Europe and two UK national playwork awards.